Financial Aid Programs

 Additionally, through the generosity of alumni and friends, many named scholarships have been endowed to support students at Kalamazoo College.
 The Office of Financial Aid awards these funds, matching students with the criteria established by each donor.

 Kalamazoo College believes in both financial aid based on promise and ability and financial aid based on need.
-For information about merit scholarships, contact the Office of Admission.
-For information about need-based awards, contact the Office of Financial Aid.
-Both offices are located on the first floor of Mandelle Hall.
+For information about merit scholarships, contact the Office of Admission located in The Admission Center.
+For information about need-based awards, contact the Office of Financial Aid located on the first floor of Mandelle Hall.

-The College offers several scholarships based on merit criteria: Lux Esto, Trustee, Presidential, Founders, and Passages.
+The College offers scholarships based on merit criteria: Lux Esto and Passages.
 These merit scholarships are awarded by the Office of Admission.
-These scholarships range from $5000 to $21,500 per year (renewable for up to four years).
-These awards are given to students who combine strong academic achievement with significant engagement in cocurricular, work, and voluntary activities.
-First-year students and transfer students admitted to the college will be considered for these merit scholarships.
+These scholarships range from $20,000 to $32,000 per year (renewable for up to four years and are awarded to students who demonstrate strong academic achievement.
+First-year students and transfer students admitted to the College will be considered for these merit scholarships as their admission application is evaluated.
 No additional application is required.